Agile manufacturing: what it is and how it works

 It would be absolute chaos.

-But today, there are cloud manufacturing software solutions that can help you manage every aspect of your distributed manufacturing operation from one central location.
+But today, there are cloud inventory software solutions that can help you manage every aspect of your distributed manufacturing operation from one central location.

 These software solutions can help you with things like: